Thomas Hutchinson (governor): Letters affair

+Tea Party

 In the meantime, Parliament had repealed most of the Townshend taxes (keeping only the one on tea), and passed the Tea Act, which authorized the British East India Company to ship tea directly to the colonies, eliminating colonial merchants from its supply chain and undercutting the price of smuggled Dutch tea.
 This caused colonial merchants all over the North American colonies to organize opposition to the deliveries of the company's tea.
 In Massachusetts the arrival of ships carrying tea in November 1773 brought about a crisis since duties were to be paid on dutiable cargo within twenty days of a ship's arrival.
 Hutchinson and his sons were among the businessmen to whom the company had consigned its tea, although Hutchinson disclaimed any official role in the choice of the consignee.
 Other cargo was unloaded from the ships, but armed protestors patrolled the docks to ensure the tea was not landed.
 Hutchinson took a hard line, refusing to allow the tea ships to leave the harbor despite citywide protests that the tea is sent back to England, and insisting that the duty be paid and the tea landed.
 When the twenty-day deadline arrived on 16 December, protestors (some in Indian disguise) boarded the ships that night, and dumped the tea into the harbor.

 Hutchinson justified the hardline stance that contributed to the crisis by claiming it was his duty as governor to uphold the revenue laws, while American opponents such as James Bowdoin observed that he could have just as easily refused to accept the tea when it was clear that popular sentiment would make it impossible to land the tea.
 British critics complained that he should have asked the British troops in Boston to intervene.
 After it became known that other tea ships sent to North America had turned back, Hutchinson continued to justify his actions in letters to England, anticipating hearings on the matter once he arrived there.

 When the Board of Trade met to consider the assembly's petition to recall Hutchinson, it also discussed the tea party.
 Franklin, as colonial agent, was forced to listen to a barrage of criticism and was dismissed as colonial postmaster general.
 The assembly's petition was dismissed as "groundless" and "vexatious", but Hutchinson's request for leave was granted.
 In May 1774 General Thomas Gage arrived in Boston to take over as governor, and to implement the "Coercive Acts" Parliament had passed as punishment for the tea party.
 Hutchinson, believing he would only be away from Massachusetts temporarily, sailed for England on 1 June 1774.